 An essential tool for teleworking, videoconferencing requires a lot of energy-consuming servers.
 They therefore emit de facto greenhouse gases.

-According to a study by Thierry Leboucq in 2020, one minute of videoconferencing emits about 1g of CO2 per minute.
+According to a 2020 study by Thierry Leboucq, one minute of videoconferencing emits around 1g of CO2 per minute.

 However, the disparities between use with and without video are fundamental, as video conferencing without video emits on average 2 to 3 times less CO2 (depending on the application used).